msalmonse/csv2/json.md

 <a id="cssID">**cssID** (String)</a><br/>
 **Option:** `--cssid`<br/>
 The style tags of SVG's can affect each other when they are included in an HTML document.
 For this reason every `<svg>` tag has an `id` defined.
 It can be this id or a random one.
+If the `cssID` is set to _"none"_ then no id is added to the SVG.

 <a id="cssInclude">**cssInclude** (String)</a><br/>
 **Option:** `--css`<br/>